What Is The Anchor Text Of This Link? Simply Explained

 • Tools like Clearscope or Surfer can suggest semantically related phrases.
 Sprinkle those into your anchors for a richer profile.

-4. use “Link Reclamation”
+4. take advantage of “Link Reclamation”

 • Find mentions of your brand without a link (Google Alerts).
 Reach out and ask for a link, offering a concise anchor like “XYZ’s SEO guide.”